coraliz/url-shortener/README.md

 Url shortener application includes [unit test](url_shortener/tests.py), for example, tests for creating and redirecting a short URL and a test for non-existing short URL. you can run them by this command `"python manage.py test url-shortener.tests"`.

+### Implementation References
+- The program is implemented with:
+  - Python 3.10.5
+  - Django 4.1.4
+  - Django REST framework 3.14.0